midnit3Z0mbi3/WikiLeaker/README.md

 # WikiLeaker-fork
 A web scraper for WikiLeaks. 🕵️🔎 🌎

 This web scraper is inspired by the Datasploit module written in Python2.
 This script leverages Python3 and pandas, Python's data analysis toolkit.
-This is also a Recon-ng module.
 <br><br>
 <div align="center">
   <a href="https://wikileaks.org">